-- 3.1 It is proposed to demolish the existing garage and erect a two storey dwelling. - 3.2 The proposed dwelling would front onto Foxgrove Avenue and would comprise of a large garage, entrance space and storage area on the ground floor and an open plan living area and a bedroom with en-suite on the first floor.
-Parking space would be provided to the front of the dwelling and garden space to one side. - 3.3 The dwelling would have a hipped roof and would be faced in a mixture of brick and render with tiles to the roof. - 3.4 Supporting information states that the dwelling would include elements that can be adapted in the future to aid accessibility to and within the building.
+- 3.1 It is proposed to demolish the existing garage structures and erect a two storey dwelling. - 3.2 The proposed dwelling would front onto Foxgrove Avenue and would comprise of a large garage, entrance space and storage area on the ground floor and an open plan living area and a bedroom with en-suite on the first floor.
+Parking space would be provided to the front of the dwelling and garden space to one side. - 3.3 The dwelling would have a hipped roof and would be faced in a mixture of brick and render with tiles to the roof. - 3.4 The proposal is described as a partially adaptable dwelling and includes a large integral parking area that would allow for wheelchair access around the parking space.